 Traditional Authentication Methods

-Since the fraud landscape is evolving quickly, network administrators are facing plenty of challenges and have had to start implementing more sophisticated ways of authenticating users.
-Below we discuss common authentication methods used for network security designed to beat the savvy cybercriminals.
+Since the fraud landscape is evolving quickly, network administrators are facing plenty of challenges and have had to start implementing more sophisticated methods beyond multi-factor authentication.
+The following are a few common authentication methods used for network security designed to beat the savvy cybercriminals.

 Amongst today’s methods of authentication, the old-fashioned technique which requires a username and password remains the prevailing measure of securing computers, email accounts or online transactions.